 The majority of VoIP providers have call termination services available as part of their offering, making for plenty of competition when you’re looking for a supplier.
 This is good for the buyer as more competition means lower prices and a greater choice of packages.

-Freephone or ‘toll free’ free numbers, allowing customers to call in without charge, are increasingly popular in business.
+Freephone or ‘toll free’ numbers, allowing customers to call in without charge, are increasingly popular in business.
 A free number offered over VoIP gives your business a cheaper way of offering this service compared with the charges you would incur with a PSTN provider.
 Offering free calls helps to attract customers and improves the market perception of your firm.
 It can also help a small business to appear like a much larger one.

 International A-Z termination